 Does the other fellow believe his own mother towers 900 feet over all others?

-But that in no way irritates, annoys or undoes the genuine patriot.
+But that in no way irritates, annoys or threatens the other fellow.

 No harm flows from it.
 After all…

-A man allows his wife to cherish the fiction that she is a superior cook and automobile driver… as she allows her husband to cherish the fiction that he is a skillful and formidable lover… or that his bald head is ennobling.
+A husband allows his wife to cherish the fiction that she is a superior cook or automobile operator… as a wife allows her husband to cherish the fiction that he is a skillful and formidable lover… or that his bald head is ennobling.

-These are harmless fictions conducive to the domestic peace and happiness.
+These are benevolent fictions conducive to the domestic peace and happiness.

-In that spirit, the patriot’s attitude toward foreigners is relaxed.
+In that spirit, the patriot’s attitude toward the foreigner is relaxed.
 It is accommodative.
-And spacious.
+It is spacious.

 But a Kipling does not love his country as a man loves his mother.